Archange Nkumu: Chelsea

 In the 2010-11 Archange started being picked for reserve team matches, and scored his first goal away at Manchester United in April 2011.
 Another high point for Nkumu was that he started in the second leg of the 2011-12 FA Youth Cup final, which Chelsea went on and won.
 He was released by Chelsea in May 2013.

 Loan spells

 On 23 August 2012, Nkumu joined League One side Yeovil Town on a one-month loan spell.

 Nkumu made his professional debut on 18 September 2012 in a 4–1 loss against Leyton Orient as a late substitute.

 On 23 October 2012, Nkumu signed on loan for Colchester United until 14 January 2013, but returned a month early, on 1 December 2012.

 At the end of April 2019, Nkumu joined Þróttur Reykjavík after a short period at the English club Haringey Borough.

 Iceland

 In 2015, Nkumu joined 1. deild karla side KA, making 69 league appearances in four seasons with the club, helping them to promotion in his second season.
 On 19 April 2019, Nkumu left KA to join second-tier side Þróttur Reykjavík.

+International career

+Born in England, Nkumu is of DR Congolese descent.
+He was called up to a training camp for the DR Congo U18s in February 2011.